Perfect Draft: 14th in a 14-Team Yahoo! Half-PPR League

 I’ve been avoiding Aaron Jones for most of the summer and I wanted to know what it felt like leaving a draft with him as my RB1.
 I have to admit it’s not that bad.
 Even though he is sure to score fewer than the 19 touchdowns he did in 2019, he is still a workhorse regardless of the drafting of A.J.
 Dillon.

-Each round, Draft Analyzer suggests the top available suggestion along with four alternatives, as shown at the top of this section.
+Each round, Draft Hero suggests the top available suggestion along with four alternatives, as shown at the top of this section.
 Throughout the rest of the article, I will note those suggestions as well as my top alternative to the player that I selected.

 My Top Alternative: Travis Kelce